-In accordance with regulation 39 of the Planning and Development (Development Assessment Panels) Amendment Regulations 2011, please find attached the Agenda for the upcoming Development Assessment Panel (DAP) meeting.
+In accordance with regulation 44(7) of the Planning and Development (Development Assessment Panels) Regulations 2011, please find attached the finalised minutes of the Metro Outer meeting on 19 June 2025.

 Learn how food poisoning occurs and how to stop the spread of harmful bacteria in your kitchen.
 From proper handwashing to using separate cutting boards, discover simple tips to keep your food safe and prevent contamination.